js-jslog/harpguru-scripts/richters-other-56-positions.md

 And this is where history & context play their role.

-If the music they had been playing were in the Dorian mode rather than the Ionian mode then most likely they would have created this instead, where they achieve the same 3 things:
+Because if the music they had been playing were in the Dorian mode rather than the Ionian mode then most likely they would have created this instead, where they achieve the same 3 things:

 1. A I chord triad, available all the way along the blow row (which is now a minor triad as is appropriate for the Dorian mode)
 2. A V chord triad in the lower register (which is also a minor triad because the next mode along from Dorian is Aeolian which is also minor - more on this later)